How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Wizards look to pull of an away win at the Hornets on Wednesday at 7:00 PM ET.
+The Mavericks look to pull off a road win at the Wizards on Wednesday at 7:00 PM ET.

 How to Watch